sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 #### error(message)
 Create an error.
 Use it if you catch a thrown error, want to continue with something else, but still report the error.

+### Select
+Select command for selecting an option in a drop-down field.

+#### select.selectByIdValue(selectId, value)
+Select a field by the id of the select element and the value of the option.

+#### select.selectByNameAndValue(selectName, value)
+Select a field by the name of the select element and the value of the option.
+#### select.selectByIdAndIndex(selectId, index)
+Select a field by the id of the select element and the index of the option.
+#### select.selectByNameAndIndex(selectName, index)
+Select a field by the name of the select element and the index of the option.

+#### select.deselectById(selectId)
+Deselect a field by the id of the select element.
+#### select.getValuesById(selectId)
+Get the values of all options in a select field by the id of the select element.
+#### select.getSelectedValueById(selectId)
+Get the value of the selected option in a select field by the id of the select element.
 ### Meta data
 Add meta data to your script.
 The extra data will be visible in the HTML result page.